yjliu212/Predict-Beta-Function-Using-Neural-Network/README.md

 ![image](https://github.com/user-attachments/assets/3fd08d6c-e5dc-45c2-9380-8eff03865051)

-Only after training with dataset 3 achieved good prediction in the DNN model
+Only after training with dataset 3, it achieved a good prediction in the DNN model

 Here are the heatmap and pairplot of the training dataset 3:

 ![image](https://github.com/user-attachments/assets/c2ce5a81-363a-4c9c-a67e-3705cacbbdcf)

 ![image](https://github.com/user-attachments/assets/e7575fec-c62f-4fe8-a85d-c2e575176840)

 ## Discussion: